 For over a year we were working on a project where security is especially important.
 We thought of something much simpler, yet very useful.
 We couldn't find a tool that could be good for us, so we developed our own.
-Now we turned it into reusable piece of software.

 How does it work?

 We parse the Objective-C portion of Mach-O object files.
 Parse all classes, properties, methods and i-vars defined in that file.
 Then we read all system frameworks doing the same (parsing Objective-C code structure).
 Then for each symbol from your executable that isn't present in system frameworks we generate a random identifier consisting of letters and digits.
 The generated list of symbols is then formatted as a header file with C-preprocessor defines.
 This file is then included in your .pch file.
 When you compile your application next time every class or method present in header file will get a new name.

 BASH.
 What's interesting, is that it was only 274 lines long. iOS-Class-Guard is the second release, rewritten completely from scratch as an extension for class-dump.
 Our goal was to cover all of the aspects of iOS app development.
 We've tried to leave as little as possible not obfuscated.

 - Storyboards and XIBs - if you're using Interface Builder to create UI for your app our tool will automatically find them and obfuscate them.

 - CoreData - this one is a bit trickier.
 The greatest benefit of our tool (generating obfuscated symbol names randomly) becomes the biggest obstacle in fully supporting

 CoreData.
 Even when a model is unchanged between obfuscator runs, symbols would get different identifiers.
 This could lead to, e.g. wiping out whole persistent store or app crash (depending on implementation).
 We've decided to exclude symbols found in